Last Updated on May 18, 2023 by Sell The Car USA

 Unsurprisingly, one of the primary consequences of COVID-19 is the effect the virus has had on the national and global economy.
 A recent poll said that 43% percent of Americans have lost their jobs or had their wages cut because of the Coronavirus.
 It’s not unreasonable to assume that a recession is looming.

 When economic strife and financial hardship runs rampant, sensible people begin to consider how they can reduce their bills or put some extra money in the pocket.
-One of the easiest ways to get earn a few extra dollars is to sell your broken car.
+One of the easiest ways to get earn a few extra dollars is to sell your broken van or car.

 Will Any Recession Be Like the Last Recession?